Thorium-Sim/thorium/README.md

 ## A note about support

 Thorium is a self-organized "community support" project.
 We encourage everyone to use it and continue to submit issues and bug reports.
-Alex is the maintainer, and will continue to:
+Alex is the primary maintainer, and will continue to:

 - Review issues